Irish Blood: Production

-The series is written by Aaron Martin, Christina Ray, Mike O’Leary, and John Krizanc and directed by Molly McGlynn with Paige Haight and Catherine McGee as producers.
-Christina Jennings, Scott Garvie, Paul Donovan, Ailish McElmeel, Alicia Silverstone, as well as Martin, Ray and McGlynn are executive producers.
+The series is written by Aaron Martin, Christina Ray, Mike O’Leary, and John Krizanc, and directed by Molly McGlynn, with Paige Haight and Catherine McGee as producers.
+Christina Jennings, Scott Garvie, Paul Donovan, Ailish McElmeel, Alicia Silverstone, as well as Martin, Ray, and McGlynn are executive producers.
 The series is from Shaftesbury Films and Deadpan Pictures, in association with AMC Studios.

-Silverstone also leads the cast which includes Jason O'Mara as her father, as well as Wendy Crewson, Dearbhla Molloy, Simone Kirby, Ruth Codd and Leonardo Taiwo.
+Silverstone also leads the cast, which includes Jason O'Mara as her father, as well as Wendy Crewson, Dearbhla Molloy, Simone Kirby, Ruth Codd and Leonardo Taiwo.

-Filming took place in the Republic of Ireland including Dublin and County Wicklow, as well as the Causeway coast in Northern Ireland.
+Filming took place in the Republic of Ireland, including Dublin and County Wicklow, as well as the Causeway coast in Northern Ireland.

+In September 2025, the series was renewed for a second season.

 Broadcast

-It aired from 11 August 2025 on Acorn TV.
+Irish Blood aired on 11 August 2025 on Acorn TV in the US.
+It aired in the UK and Ireland on Sky Witness on 14 December 2025.
+It aired on Stan in Australia on 11 December 2025.

+DVD release

+Irish Blood: Series One was released on DVD in the United States (Region 1) on 9 December 2025, in the UK (Region 2) on 12 January 2026, and in Australia (Region 4) on 22 April 2026.